thomas-vogel/thomas-vogel.github.io/_pages/research.md

 layout: page
 ---

-My research focuses on developing methodologies and tools based on model-driven engineering principles for software quality assurance and software adaptation.
+My research focuses on developing methodologies and tools that are either based on model-driven engineering principles for software quality assurance and software adaptation or on landscape analysis for search-based software engineering.

 # Projects

+## FLASH
+Fitness landscape analysis to improve search heuristics in search-based software engineering.

+## Safe.Spec
+Quality assurance of behavioral software requirements.

 ## EUREMA
 A domain-specific modeling language to specify and execute feedback loops in self-adaptive software.